Connect with Local Window Companies

 Sash

 The part of windows that contains the panes of glass.
-It can be fixed to the frame or can be movable.
+Specifically, sashes moves up or down to provide ventilation.

 Sill